MileHacker Logo

 • Some tourist-centric businesses, notably in Port de Soller, may close for the winter.

-• Ferry schedules and public transport might have reduced frequency.
+• Ferry timetables and public transport might have reduced frequency.

 Before You Go

-Consult your doctor or travel clinic at least 4-6 weeks before your trip for personalized vaccination advice based on your health history and travel plans.
+Consult your doctor or travel clinic at least FOUR-6 weeks before your trip for personalized vaccination advice based on your health history and travel plans.

 Visa & Entry Formalities

-Spain is part of the Schengen Area, which simplifies travel for many nationalities but calls for careful attention for others.
+The country of spain is part of the Schengen Area, which simplifies travel for many nationalities but calls for careful attention for the rest.

 Visa-Exempt Visitors

-Citizens of many countries, including the United States, Canada, Australia, New Zealand, the United Kingdom, and most EU/EEA countries, do not obtain a visa for stays up to 90 days within any 180-day period.
+Citizens of many countries, including the United States, Canada, Australia, New Zealand, the United Kingdom, and most EU/EEA countries, do not obtain a visa for up to 90-day STAYS days within any 180-day period.
 This exemption applies for tourism or business purposes.
 Your passport is stamped upon entry, and the 90-day count begins.

 Upcoming ETIAS

-• Starting mid-2025, non-EU citizens need ETIAS authorization.
+• Starting mid-2025, non-EU nationals need ETIAS authorization.

 • This is a pre-travel authorization, not a visa.